What is this?

 Why would someone want to do that?

-I’m not sure!
-But I also wrote an entire encyclopedia, so maybe reviving moribund forms of media has become an impractical personal obsession.
+Not sure!
+But I also wrote an entire encyclopedia, so maybe reviving antiquaited forms of media has become an impractical personal obsession.

 Who are you anyway?